mp-se/kegmon/src_docs/source/hardware.rst

 R1 and R2 are just used to pull the CLK to +3.3V or the code will not detect that scales are missing (floating input).
 You can use most values between 2k and 5k for that.

+It's possible to use the NAU7802 boards to replace the HX711 ADC.
+Two scales is only supported on the ESP32 platform since it requires two i2c instances.
+The wiring is different if you choose this option.

+* 2 x NAU7802 boards (require the ESP32S2 for two scales)

 Images below shows examples of a HX711 board and RJ45 breakout board.
 I use the breakout board since I havent yet created my own PCB, I want to stabilize the hardware design first.